Skip to Content

 “While Ed was flying to Paris last night, crew were sleeping in airports across the country.
 Flight Attendants expect an apology and accountability,” the Delta Association of Flight Attendants-CWA (AFA) organizing committee said in a statement.
 “We provided a roadmap to recovery and care for the affected crew members.”

 AFA is a union is seeking to win the right to represent flight attendants working on Delta’s mainline flights and already represents flight attendants on Delta subsidiary Endeavor Air, which operates flights under the Delta Connection brand.
-CNN has reached out to Delta to confirm the type of seat Bastian sat in during his travels.
+CNN reached out to Delta to confirm the type of seat Bastian sat in during his travels, and an airline spokesperson responded that the airline had nothing to add.

 Delta has been asking employees to pull extra duty to try to address the company’s problems, with its IT staff working around the clock to try to fix a tech meltdown caused by a corrupted software update from cybersecurity firm CrowdStrike late last week.